THE BIG IDEA:

 8. Nicodemus had seen the signs that Jesus had done and decides to seek him out to learn more.
 What have you seen or heard about Jesus that makes you want to know more?
 What are you doing to seek him out

 Allow the group to discuss.

-9. How would you compare the experience of bungee jumping to someone placing their faith in Christ for salvation?
+9. How would you compare the experience of skydiving to someone placing their faith in Christ for salvation?

 10. How does it take the pressure off when you are sharing the gospel with someone to know that there is both a God part and a personal response part in a person coming to salvation?

 We want to give a person enough understanding so that they can place their trust in Christ, but only God’s work by the Holy Spirit will give them the new life.
 This is a great place to review the definition of successful witnessing: “Taking the initiative to share Christ in the power of the Holy Spirit and leaving the results to God.”

 11. What is one thing that has been most helpful for you from this study today?
 How can you apply it?

 Allow the group to discuss and share personal responses.

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.